antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 ## Heavy-brained instead of lighthearted

-... *aka* ***“The user guide is boring”.***
+... *aka* ***“The user guide is quite boring”***.

 One of the Advent of Code organizers after seeing one my very initial drafts asked me to do something more lighthearted.
-Well, this document is my lighthearted version of what wanted to proclaim on data wrangling with Raku.
+Well, this document is my lighthearted version of what I wanted to say about my efforts to endow the Raku ecosystem with data wrangling capabilities that resemble approaches in other, well known systems.

-You can find the “heavy-brained” version in [AA1].
+The original, “heavy-brained” version is [AA1].
 The heavy-brained version compiles all explanations and usage examples given in the README files of the Raku packages [AAp1 ÷ AAp4].

 -------